 These pancakes truly can be made any time of the year, but they seem extra special during the holiday months.
 I’ve taken my favorite pancake recipe and given it a festive makeover!
 When you do make these, they will have your house smelling amazing.
 It seems like anything made with cinnamon, cloves, ginger and nutmeg just brighten up your home and make it feel all comfy cozy.

-We like ours topped with fresh whipped cream and maple syrup, but how fabulous would it be to smother them in a nutella?!
-So, all this talk about nutella has me thinking that a few chocolate chips thrown in to the batter would be so awful either!
+We like ours topped with fresh whipped cream and maple syrup, but how fabulous would it be to smother them in nutella?!
+So, all this talk about nutella has me thinking that a few chocolate chips thrown in to the batter wouldn’t be so awful either!
 HA!

 But I’m a person who loves chocolate paired with pretty much anything!

 Make a double batch of this recipe and keep them in the fridge so a quick breakfast during the week.
 I just place two on a plate and microwave them for about 45 seconds.
 My sister in law loves to put hers in the toaster!

 However you top them, just make sure you whip up a batch this year for your family and friends.
 They will love everything about them, especially that YOU made them!

 - 2 tsp Baking Soda